WE ARE WHAT WE EAT

 Feedback revealed that focusing on malnutrition was more effective given the complexity of anorexia

-We tested the script with participants of varying ages and levels of scientific literacy to evaluate clarity, accessibility, and engagement.
-Based on these insights, we reimagined the prototype as a modular section that could sit alongside a broader library of resources on anorexia nervosa, allowing users to explore topics in manageable, focused segments.
+We reimagined this prototype as a modular section that could sit alongside a broader library of resources on anorexia nervosa, allowing participants to explore topics in segments.

 Addressing organization, visual abstraction, and platform constraints to refine both structure and presentation